Need repairs now? Don't delay due to budget. View Our Easy Credit & Financing Options

 Wheel Bearing Issues: A Safety Risk You Cant Ignore

-# Wheels of Disaster: Why Wheel Bearing Issues Pose a Safety Risk
+# Wheel Bearing Issues: Why They're a Safety Risk You Can't Ignore

-• Vibrations: If you notice excessive vibrations while driving, especially when accelerating or braking, it may indicate a bearing problem.
+• Vibrations: If you notice unusual vibrations while driving, especially when braking or accelerating, it may be a sign of a worn-out wheel bearing.

-• Regular Maintenance: Schedule regular tire rotations and wheel alignments to reduce stress on your wheel bearings.
+• Regular maintenance: Schedule regular tire rotations and inspections to catch potential issues early.

 Wheeler's Complete Auto Care